reazwrahman/fantasy-cricket-ui-angular/README.md

 To:
 <base href="./">

+c) check if a file called 'CNAME' exists in dist/browser, if not create one and in the content simply put: cmcc-fantasy-cricket.click

-c) deploy to github pages by running:
+d) deploy to github pages by running:
 ```npx angular-cli-ghpages --dir=dist/angular_fantasy_cricket/browser```